AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 ![[Pasted image 20250627104040.png]]

-1. Local coordinates are the coordinates of your object relative to its local origin; they're the coordinates your object begin in.
+1. Local coordinates are the coordinates of your object relative to its local origin; they're the coordinates your object begins in.
-2.
+2. The next step is to transform the local coordinates to world-space coordinates which are coordinates in respect of a larger world.
+These coordinates are relative to some global origin of the world, together with many other objects also placed relative to this word's origin.
+3. Next we transform the world coordinates to view-space coordinates